-Admission Grade Point Average (AGPA)-The AGPA will be calculated on all university transferable coursework completed in the most recent two terms of study, provided they contain a minimum of \star 24.
-If those two terms contain less than \star 24, then all work in the next most recent term(s) will be included in the calculation until the minimum total of \star 24 has been achieved.
+Admission Grade Point Average (AGPA)-AGPA is calculated on all university transferable coursework completed in the most recent two terms of study, provided they contain a minimum of $\star 24$.
+If those two terms contain less than $\star 24$, then all work in the next most recent term(s) will be included in the calculation until the minimum total of $\star 24$ has been achieved.
 Two-term courses will be considered as second-term courses in these calculations.
-For applicants who have attempted less than \star 24 of transferable postsecondary work, the AGPA will be based on all university or university transfer credits attempted.
+For applicants who have attempted less than $\star 24$ of transferable postsecondary work, the AGPA will be based on all university or university transfer credits attempted.